Tumors in the Spinal Column

 Spinal Tumors can significantly deteriorate your quality of life and essentially threaten life itself.
 This specific tumor is known to apply pressure on the nerves, which consequently invokes chronic pain, paralysis, and other severe symptoms that will necessitate treatment.

-Causes of Spinal Tumor
+Causes of a Tumor in the Spinal Column

 Unfortunately, the definitive cause of Spinal Tumors has not been found.
 Unlike other spinal deformities, Tumors are not caused by other spinal malformations or associated conditions.